yang-yz716/academic-kickstart-1/content/project/3Dscene-project/index.md

 {{< figure src="result_table.jpg" title="The result of the accuracy from different methods." lightbox="true" >}}

-We use laser to provide the location information and use scene graph to finish the navigation.
+We use laser to provide the location information and use scene graph to achieve the target-driven navigation.

 {{< figure src="demo.jpg" title="The demo in webots to achieve the task of semantic navigation." lightbox="true" >}}